 Shaun left the QPS and was diagnosed with Post Traumatic Stress Disorder (PTSD).
 The years of exposure to violence and tragedy resulted in clinical depression and a battle with suicide.
 Shaun spent three nights in a row, a Glock pistol in his hand, laying in bed trying to think of reasons not to end his life.
 To overcome his mental health injuries, Shaun spent the next 17 years immersed in the study of personal development, human behaviour and high performance with a goal of healing himself and living a happy life.
 He now devotes his life to helping others using the knowledge and education that helped him help himself.

 Shaun also had a successful 15-year corporate career working for multi-national corporations in commercial property development.
 This career included being The National Leasing Manager for a $1.6billion retail investment fund.

 While forging his successful corporate executive career Shaun developed an interest in mentoring and coaching others and now continues to follow his passion for helping others to create high performing lives for themselves.
-He established “The Strong Life Project” to deliver one-on-one mentoring, group workshops, corporate keynote speeches, daily podcasts, and articles focused on providing tools and strategies to empower people to conquer challenges, manage stress, and create happy and fulfilled lives.
+He established “The Strong Life Project” to deliver High-Performance Mentoring, Workshops, Keynote Speeches, daily podcasts, and articles focused on providing tools and strategies to empower people to conquer challenges, manage stress, and create happy and fulfilled lives.

 As an accomplished author, Shaun’s most recent book, “My Dark Companion”, chronicles his own highly personal fight with PTSD, depression suicide and how he has come out the other side as a role model for people of all walks of life on how to create a life that you love.